 GBI's capital base consists of two parts: Tier 1 and Tier 2 capital.
-Tier 1 capital is made up of Common Equity Tier 1 (CET1) and additional Tier 1.
-The CET1 capital of GBI consists of fully paid-in capital, other reserves and retained earnings including current year profit1.
-GBI's Tier 1 is equal to its CET1 as there are no other hybrid capital products which could qualify as additional Tier 1 capital.
+Tier 1 capital is made up of Common Equity Tier 1 (CET1) as GBI does not have additional Tier 1.
+The CET1 capital of GBI consists of fully paid-in capital and other reserves.
+GBI's Tier 1 is equal to its CET1 as there are no other hybrid capital products, which could qualify as additional Tier 1 capital.

 There are various deductions from CET1 capital, based on the CRR.
-Intangible assets net of tax liabilities are deducted in full from CET1 capital (Article 36 of CRR).
-An additional valuation adjustment (AVA) is made on fair valued assets and liabilities, affecting CET1 capital (Article 34 of CRR).
-Lastly, if expected loss of performing exposures exceeds general provisions, 80%2 of the shortfall is deducted from CET1 capital.
-In GBI's case, there is a shortfall of general provisions compared to performing exposures, resulting in a proportional deduction from CET1 capital.
+Intangible assets net of tax liabilities are deducted in full from CET1 capital (Article 36 of the CRR).
+An additional valuation adjustment (AVA) is made on fair valued assets and liabilities, affecting CET1 capital (Article 34 of the CRR).
+Lastly, if expected losses of credit exposures exceeds the provisions, the shortfall is deducted from CET1 capital.
+In GBI's case, there is no shortfall of provisions compared to credit exposures.

-Tier 2 capital of GBI consists of subordinated loan.
+Tier 2 capital of GBI consists of a qualifying subordinated loan.
 Tier 2 capital instruments are subject to gradual amortization in case the remaining maturity of the debt falls below five years.
-No amortization is applied on the Tier 2 capital of GBI as the remaining maturity of the instrument is higher than five years.
-The main features of the Tier 2 instruments are provided in Annex 1.
+No amortization is applied on Tier 2 capital of GBI, as the remaining maturity of the instrument is longer than five years.
+The main features of the Tier 2 instrument are provided in Annex 1.

-There are also further deductions from Tier 2 capital.
-The remaining 20% of the shortfall of general provisions, is deducted from Tier 2 capital.
-On the other hand, the excess of specific provisions over impaired exposures is added back to Tier 2^3 .
+The excess of provisions over credit exposures is added back to Tier 22.
 Additionally, any excess holdings of own funds instruments of other financial institutions above 10% of the Bank's own CET1 capital is deducted from the respective level of own funds.
-In GBI's case, holdings of Tier 2 instruments are below the threshold, thus no deduction from Tier 2 is necessary.
+In GBI's case, there is no holdings of Tier 2 instruments, thus no deduction from Tier 2 is necessary.